accrescent/appstore-api/README.md

 - Determine whether an app is compatible with a device
 - ...and more

-API definitions are published to [Buf] at the [directory API BSR repository], which also generates client SDKs.
+API definitions are published to [Buf] at the [app store API BSR repository], which also generates client SDKs.

 ## Versioning policy